-Cut roasting time to less than an hour!
-Step-by-step instructions to cut your turkey into pieces and roast it much more quickly and evenlyin a butter-wine braising liquid to keep the meat juicy and delicious.
+Cut roasting time to about an hour!
+Step-by-step instructions to cut your turkey into pieces and roast it much more quickly and evenly in a butter-wine braising liquid to keep the meat juicy and delicious.

 Homemade gravy from the pan drippings of your roasted turkey.

 Step away from the can!
 A super-easy recipe that everyone will be talking about.

 Salty brine with white wine, herbs and spices to add lots of flavor to your Thanksgiving turkey.
 Plan to brine your turkey overnight, for about 12-18 hours total.

 Buttery and creamy, with just the right amount of braised garlic.
 The best traditional mashed potatoes you will ever eat.

 French-style green beans topped with buttery toasted breadcrumbs.

 Caramelized Brussels sprouts in a maple glaze spiked with a hint of Aleppo peppers.

 Baby winter squashes stuffed with herby quinoa, toasted almonds and ricotta salata cheese.

 Simple, go-to recipe for oven-roasted, crispy, golden potatoes.